-Ecological approaches to educational design, whole systems thinking, power and privilege, shared leadership, nature-connection, natural history, and wildlife tracking
+Ecological approaches to leadership, learning and change; diversity, power, and privilege; whole systems thinking; nature-connection, natural history, and wildlife tracking

-Matt teaches courses on systems thinking and problem-solving, power and privilege, field ecology and wildlife tracking, and the ecology of leadership, learning and change.
-His research explores non-traditional practices and systems that catalyze transformation, facilitate high-leverage learning, and support well-being at multiple scales.
+Matt directs the Leadership for Sustainabiltiy M.S.
+Concentration and oversees the Ecological Leadership Track.
+He teaches courses on systems thinking and problem-solving, power and privilege, field ecology and wildlife tracking, and the ecology of leadership, learning and change.
+His research explores non-traditional practices and systems that catalyze transformation, facilitate high-leverage learning, and support well-being across multiple scales and dimensions.
 He is also interested in what nature and ecology might teach us about leadership and learning.

 Matt also works as an educational and ecological consultant for a variety of organizations (including the National Park Service, Center for Whole Communities, Shelburne Farms, and others), helping build capacity for organizational learning and working with difference and tension in a generative way.

 Ph.D.
 Environment & Natural Resources (with an emphasis on education and sustainability), University of Vermont, 2010

 M.S.
 Botany (Field Naturalist Program), University of Vermont, 2005